JvanKatwijk/dab-cmdline/README.md

 I am rewriting the dab-scanner.
 In the directory you will find
 a.  directory dab-scanner, which is the old one
-b.  directory scanner, which is a completely written one, still under test
+b.  directory scanner, which is a completely rewritten one and has improved TII decoding

 --------------------------------------------------------------------
 Notes